 10. Britax B-Free – $359

-The B-Free has everything you would want in an all-terrain stroller like: roomy seat, huge easy-to-assess basket, huge canopy, adjustable leg rest, adjustable handle bar, high weight limit of 65 lbs, deep recline and a LOT of storage.
-You can easily fold it with just one-hand in no time!
-You can turn it into a click-and-go travel system with an addition of Britax car seat.
+You can easily fold it with just one hand in no time!
+You can turn it into a click-and-go travel system with the addition of a Britax car seat.
 It only comes in black and retails for around $359.
-The travel system with B-Safe infant car seat is available for around $605.
+The travel system with a B-Safe infant car seat is available for around $605.

 Cons: no bumper bar option, no flip-flop-friendly brake.